-We study the utility on tracking Left Atrium and Ventricle on 2-chamber and 4-chamber cardiac cine acquisitions with average number of frames varying around $20$.
-The proposed framework is shown in Fig. 6.
+We study the utility of the approach to segment and propogate Left Ventricle and Left Atrium on 2-chamber and 4-chamber cardiac cine acquisitions with average number of frames varying around $20$.
 On the first frame, SonoSAM is invoked to get contours of structures of interest.
 On subsequent frames, the deAoT tracking algorithm is called and results are monitored.
 Whenever, the tracked contour's dice overlap with ground truth is less than $90\%$, intervention with SonoSAM is performed to provide corrective clicks until satsifactory contours are again achieved.
 The process is repeated until the end of the frames.
 As mentioned earlier, metrics defined earlier that count number of interventions, quality of tracking at interventions and overall average number of clicks are reported.
 Table. \ref{table:track} reports quantitative performance on these metrics averaged across 30 subjects.
 The key take-aways are as follows:

-\begin{itemize} \item{The average number of interventions per loop is $<2$, which means that proposed tracking framework produces acceptable contours on all frames but 2 in the cine-loops.} \item{The average drop in dice before interventions is $<2\%$, which means that even on frames where dice overlap does not exceed $90\%$, the drop is not significant with only $2\%$ poorer.} \item{The average number of clicks per loop is $\sim 1$, which is hugely significant.
+\begin{itemize} \item{The average number of interventions per loop is $<2$, which means that proposed tracking framework produces acceptable contours on all frames but 2 in the cine-loops.}Ventricle \item{The average drop in dice before interventions is $<2\%$, which means that even on frames where dice overlap does not exceed $90\%$, the drop is not significant with only $2\%$ poorer.} \item{The average number of clicks per loop is $\sim 1$, which is hugely significant.
 Roughly on a loop with 20 frames, user is expected to click only 20 times, proving the utility of the proposed approach.} \end{itemize}

 Qualitative results are shown in Fig. \ref{fig:track1} and \ref{fig:track2}.
 These figures show start and end frames of the cine-loops for both 2 chamber and 4 chamber views.
 Additionally, the frames on which interventions were required (i.e.) when tracked contour's dice falls below $90\%$ is shown.
 In Fig. \ref{fig:track1}, the combination of sonoSAM and tracking was sufficient in all frames except: Frame 3.
 Fig. \ref{fig:track2} depicts a tougher case, where number of interventions were three and four on 2 chamber and 4 chamber loops respectively.
 The averaged statistics across 30 patients are shared in Table 3.